TraversetheDOM/About-Traverse-the-DOM/README.md

 # Hi there 👋🏽

-My name is Stephen Ikuomola, and I am the brain behind TraversetheDOM.
+My name is Stephen Ikuomola, and I am the founder of TraversetheDOM.

 As a mechanical engineering graduate with over 2 years of professional experience, I have developed a strong foundation in problem-solving, critical thinking, effective communication, leadership, attention to detail and the ability to collaborate in a team.
 These skills have served me well in the field I have found myself in and sparked my interest in front-end development.